 PBS Companion Book, The Atlantic Slave Trade and the Making of the New World: This is a project which will accompany the Firelight Film.
 The book is written by Anthony Bogues and Zach Sell, visiting professor of history at Drexel University.

 Heimark Artist-in-Residence.
 The Heimark Artist in Residence program brings to campus musicians, poets, visual artists, and performers whose work grapples with the legacies of slavery on our world today.

 Carceral State Reading Group.
-The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on examining the Carceral State.
+The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.
 The reading group is a collaboration between various sectors of the Providence community and the CSSJ at Brown University.
-Meetings are held twice monthly to discuss issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.

 Slavery and Legacy Walking Tour.
-The Slavery & Legacy Tours examine the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
-The tours help students (K-12 +college) as well as adult groups think critically about the University and state histories.
+The Slavery & Legacy tour examines the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
+New digital resources help students (K-12 +college) as well as adult groups think critically about the University and state histories.

 Civil Rights Movement Initiative.
 In 2015, the CSSJ developed a unique initiative for Hope High School students called the Civil Rights Movement Initiative.
-This initiative aims to help high school students understand the Civil Rights Movement as something more than events of the past, and as a bridge to understanding the present.
+This initiative aims to help high school students understand the Civil Rights Movement as something more than the events of the past, and as a bridge to understanding the present.
 Students meet for weekly classes at the Center and participate in a week long visit to the South, visiting important sites in the Southern Freedom Movement and meeting with activists.
 In AY 21 this work will be expanded to include Mount Pleasant and Central High Schools in addition to continuing our work with Hope High School.
 We also hope to double the number of students included in this program, and are looking to see if we could also provide course credit.